Bragg spectrum, K-theory and Gap Labelling of aperiodic solids: The one dimensional situation

-\section{When is the Gap-Labelling group determined by the topological Bragg spectrum?}
+\subsection{When is the Gap-Labelling group determined by the topological Bragg spectrum?}

-Now that we have defined a group homomorphism from $\Lambda^d\Et$ to $\gap$ we ask the question when this homomorphism is surjective?
+Now that we have defined a group homomorphism from $\Lambda^d\Et$ to $\gap$ we ask the question: when is this homomorphism surjective?
 For brevity we call this homomorphism the Bragg to Gap map.

-If the dimension is at most $3$ and $\pe$ has finite local complextiy (and there is no external magnetic field\footnote{With constant external magnetic field the situation is more complicated, as the magnetic field accounts for extra generators \cite{benameur2020proof}.}) then the gap-labelling theorem tells us that $\gap_{\underline{\pe}}$ must be the frequency module of $\pe$.
-This can be employed to calculate $\gap_{\underline{\pe}}$ and $\gap$ in a variety of situations, as for instance for substitution tilings and for almost canonical cut and project patterns.
-In both cases all dynamical eigenvalues are topological and, in particular for cut and project patterns $\Lambda^d\Et$ is easy to compute, see, for instance, \cite{kellendonk2006ruelle}.
+If the dimension is at most $3$ and $\pe$ has finite local complextiy (and there is no external magnetic field\footnote{With constant external magnetic field the situation is more complicated, as the magnetic field accounts for extra generators \cite{benameur2020proof}.}) then the gap-labelling theorem tells us that $\gapLS$ must be the frequency module of $\pe$.
+This can be employed to calculate $\gapLS$ and $\gap$ in a variety of situations, as for instance for substitution tilings and for almost canonical cut-and-project patterns.
+In both cases all dynamical eigenvalues are topological and, in particular for cut and project patterns, $\Lambda^d\Et$ is easy to compute, see for instance \cite{kellendonk2006ruelle}.
 In the latter case the question after the surjectivity comes down to calculating the volumes of acceptance domains.
 For substitution tilings, $\gap$ can be computed from the data of the substitution \cite{kellendonk2000tilings}.
-Explicit calculations show that for Penrose tilings and for octagonal tilings, $(2\pi)^{-d}\det(\Lambda^d\Et)$ is a finite index subgroup of $\gap_{\underline{\pe}}$ \cite{kellendonk1995noncommutative}.
+Explicit calculations show that for Penrose tilings and for octagonal tilings, $(2\pi)^{-d}\det(\Lambda^d\Et)$ is a finite index subgroup of $\gapLS$ \cite{kellendonk1995noncommutative}.

 For one-dimensional systems one can say a little more.
 Using the isomorphism between $\check H^1(\Omega_\pe,\Z)$ and $K_0(C_\pe(\R)\rtimes_\alpha\R)$ and comparing (\ref{diagram-1}) with Theorem~\ref{thm-diagram-2} the Bragg to gap map corresponds in cohomology to the composition